During the 1960s, Portland was a city with serious economic and environmental problems.

 In 1942, Harbor Drive was completed.
 It was a four-lane freeway along the west bank of the Willamette river, which cut off pedestrian access from downtown to the river.
 This public works project, funded by the Roosevelt Administration to stimulate the economy, was called an expressway and was not built to modern freeway standards, but the illustration shows that it did meet the usual definition of a freeway: it was a limited access road, closed to pedestrians and to cross traffic, with access through freeway interchanges.

-Harbor Drive in 1964

 Harbor Drive in about 1964.

 In 1968, the Journal Building (top center,

-between the two bridges) was acquired by the city of Portland, which
+the city of Portland,

-wanted to demolish it and use the land to expand the freeway.
+to demolish it and use the

 In 1960, the state completed the Portland/Vancouver Metropolitan Area Transportation Study, which proposed building 50 new freeway projects by 1990.
 As in other cities, the freeway system planned in the early 1960s was so extensive that it would have sliced up the metropolitan area beyond recognition.
 As in other cities, most of the proposed freeways were stopped because of lack of funding and because of the citizen’s freeway revolts of the the 1960s and 1970s.